 The University of Wisconsin–Madison is committed to providing reasonable accommodations to permit employees, students and visitors access to employment, programs, activities and facilities as required by the Americans with Disabilities Act (ADA).
 The ADA is a national mandate that requires UW–Madison to provide reasonable access to all of its facilities, programs, and services to people with disabilities.
 For more information, visit the Employee Disability Accommodation web site, or contact Barbara Lanser, Disability Coordinator/Employment at the Office for Equity and Diversity, 608-263-2378.
 You may also contact the Divisional Disability Representative (DDR) for your school, college or division.
 Training is available through the Divisionional Disability Representative (DDR) Program.

 Executive Order 54 (report abuse of minors)

 The University of Wisconsin-Madison (“UW”) prioritizes safety and strives to provide a safe learning environment for everyone.
 Children come into contact with the UW through various programs, camps, and events.
 On December 19, 2011, the Governor signed Executive Order #54 which requires that all University of Wisconsin System employees report incidents of child abuse and neglect.
 In addition, this policy extends that obligation to certain volunteers and contractors performing services for the UW.
-For more information on reporting requirements, go to Child Abuse and Neglect Reporting.
+To report go to: https://oed.wisc.edu/child-abuse-and-neglect-reporting/